-Required Attachments
+Required Forms

-If you are claiming a credit for taxes paid to another state, you must attach a copy of the tax return filed to the other state
+If you are claiming a credit for taxes paid to another state, you must include a copy of the tax return filed to the other state.

-If you are claiming a credit for taxes paid to a foreign country, attach the following information to your Arizona income tax return.
+If you are claiming a credit for taxes paid to a foreign country, include the following information with your Arizona income tax return.

-- A copy of the tax return you filed to the foreign country.
-If you are claiming a credit for taxes paid to a foreign country for amounts withheld at the source, and are not required to file a return with that country, attach documentation showing the amount of tax imposed and paid. - If the tax is paid in a foreign currency, a statement substantiating the conversion rate on the date of payment.
+1. A copy of the tax return you filed to the foreign country.
+If you are claiming a credit for taxes paid to a foreign country for amounts withheld at the source, and are not required to file a return with that country, include documentation showing the amount of tax imposed and paid.

+2. If the tax is paid in a foreign currency, a statement substantiating the conversion rate on the date of payment.
 Identify your authority for your conversion rate.